10 min

 Advantages and Disadvantages of Decentralized Exchanges

-Pros of DEX Cons of DEX
+DEX Pros DEX Cons

-Anonymity and privacy Limited functionality
+Transparency Limited functionality

 Tips for Using Decentralized Exchanges